KiserDesigns/Asymptote/README.md

 ![Screenshot 2023-04-20 165641](https://user-images.githubusercontent.com/96897936/233496108-ef06e662-3e6d-41d8-ad07-c12476c25c49.png)

 Given your desired layout, solder this diode on the corresponding pin as pictured.
+Swithces that are colored the same in this screenshot are <i>electrically</i> wired together.
+You are limited to 6 keys on the bottom row, no matter what layout you choose.

 <hr>